rnyak/T4R/Source_code/Transformers4rec/README.md

 ## Enviroment Setup
-You can choose Conda or Docker to setup your local environment.
+You can use Conda to setup your local environment.
+Docker setup commands to create a local container for development will be available soon.

 ### Conda